wolfy-j/lodm/README.md

 $post->save();
 ```

-> Document is NOT ActiveRecord (even if it looks so) NEVER put client data into constructor you either have to use static method `create` or `setFields` of your entity.
+> Document is NOT ActiveRecord (even if it looks like it is).
+NEVER put client data into the constructor.
+You have to use static method `create` or `setFields` for your entity.

 Please check official documenation to get more information (DO NOT CHECK YET, it's in draft).

 ## Documentation

-To check how to manipulate with Documents read about it's parent model [DataEntity](https://github.com/spiral/guide/blob/master/components/entity.md).
+To manipulate using Documents, read about it's parent model [DataEntity](https://github.com/spiral/guide/blob/master/components/entity.md).
-Documentation for ODM Component with examples can be found on [this page](https://github.com/spiral/guide/blob/master/odm/overview.md) - WILL BE UPDATED THIS WEEK (in my drafts for now).
-To find how to use Documents outside of MongoDB scope check this [documentation](https://github.com/spiral/guide/blob/master/odm/standalone.md) - IN DRAFT.
+The documentation for the ODM Component with examples can be found here on [this page](https://github.com/spiral/guide/blob/master/odm/overview.md) - WILL BE UPDATED THIS WEEK (in my drafts for now).
+To find out how to use Documents outside of MongoDB scope, check out the following [documentation](https://github.com/spiral/guide/blob/master/odm/standalone.md) - IN DRAFT.

-You can also find list of available spiral components including Templater, ORM, Storage Manager and etc [here](https://github.com/spiral/components).
+You can also find a list of available Spiral components including Templater, ORM, Storage Manager, etc [here](https://github.com/spiral/components).

 Other documentation articles related to Spiral ODM component:
 * [The Design] (https://github.com/spiral/guide/blob/master/framework/design.md)